 1. Project requirements for waterproofing as set out in Contract Document.

 D. Technical Consultation: The waterproofing manufacturer’s representative shall

 provide technical consultation on waterproofing application and provide on-site support as needed.

-1.07 DELIVERY, STORAGE AND HANDLING A. Ordering: Comply with manufacturer's ordering instructions and lead time requirements to avoid construction delays.
+A. Ordering: Comply with manufacturer's ordering instructions and lead time requirements to avoid construction delays.

 B. Delivery: Deliver packaged waterproofing materials to project site in original

 undamaged containers, with manufacturer's labels and seals intact.

 C. Storage: Store waterproofing materials in dry, enclosed location, at a minimum temperature of 45ºF (7ºC).

 1.08 Project Conditions

 A. Compliance: Comply with manufacturer’s product data regarding condition of substrate to receive waterproofing, weather conditions before and during installation, and protection of the installed waterproofing system.